tinue/wsdl-home-sample/readme.md

 This project uses the second option.

 ### Servlet Runtime
-For the servlet runtime environment, we use Spring Boot v3 (to be released November 24).
+For the servlet runtime environment, we use Spring Boot v3.
 Version 3 is used, because it supports the `jakarta.*` namespace.
 This is not a Spring Boot tutorial, though.
 If you need more information there are plenty of resources available.